 The plant collections contain many examples of variation between members of the same species and their value as a gene pool.
 This can be investigated by observing differences or by counting/measuring particular characteristics such as prickles on holly leaves.
-Suggestions are given on the 'Variation' sheet.
+Suggestions are given on the 'Variation' sheets (pages 14 & 15).